MayankTaneja-fnn/TUF/README.md

-# 📅 TUF+ DSA Interactive Wall Calendar
+# 📅 TUF Interactive Wall Calendar

-A high-performance, visually stunning monthly calendar designed specifically for tracking **DSA (Data Structures & Algorithms)** study goals.
+A high-performance, visually stunning monthly calendar designed for study goals.
 It simulates the aesthetic of a physical wall calendar with modern, interactive digital features and a fully responsive interface.

 ![Initial View](./screenshots/initial_view.png)